Leviticus 10 – The Conduct of Priests

 And Moses said to Aaron, “This is what the LORD spoke, saying:

 And before all the people

 I must be glorified.’”

 So Aaron held his peace.

 i.
-Make no mistake: We can come to God just as we are, but we may not come to Him our own way.
-We must come the way He has provided, the way made in Jesus Christ.
+Make no mistake: We can come to God just as we are, but we may not come to Him any way we please.
+We must come the way He has provided, the way made by Jesus Christ.